Helli/field-extensions/README.md

 https://devel.isa-afp.org/browser_info/current/AFP/Jordan_Normal_Form/Missing_VectorSpace.html.
 I have slightly adjusted VectorSpace to better use the new HOL-Algebra:

-- In RingModuleFacts.thy, I removed the now-superseded facts lmult_0 and rmult_O,
+- In RingModuleFacts.thy, I removed the now-superseded facts lmult_0 and rmult_0,
    and the constant units_group, which duplicates Group.units_of